 IMES is pioneering novel research and graduate education paradigms at the convergence of engineering, science, and medicine.
 IMES also houses the Harvard-MIT Health Science and Technology (HST) program, the Medical Electronic Device Realization Center, the Center for Microbiome Informatics and Therapeutics, and MIT's Clinical Research Center.

 Appointments will be made in IMES and the Electrical Engineering and Computer Science (EECS) department at MIT.

 Applicants should hold a Ph.D. in engineering, science, or a related field (including MD or MD/PhD) by the beginning of employment.
 The candidate should have demonstrated excellence in original research and teaching.
+A minimum of 12 months of teaching experience is required.
 The successful candidate will be expected to fulfill all teaching, research and service obligations of a faculty member at MIT.
 Faculty duties include teaching at the undergraduate and graduate levels, advising students, conducting original scholarly research, developing course materials at the graduate and undergraduate levels, and service to MIT and the profession.

 Candidates should provide a statement regarding their views on diversity, inclusion, and belonging, including past and current contributions as well as their vision and plans in these areas.

 Questions should be addressed to firstname.lastname@example.org.
 To be considered complete, responses must be received by December 15, 2021.

 With MIT's strong commitment to diversity in engineering education, research, and practice we especially encourage minorities and women to apply.